ResearchComputing/Documentation/docs/compute/modules.md

 versions of the software concurrently and enables users to switch easily between different versions.

-Watch the [video](https://youtu.be/csgl4czhD_k) on using modules, or read the text below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/csgl4czhD_k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ---